 - For sick leave: any employee who loses wages due to one of the qualifying reasons listed below.

-- For expanded family and medical leave: any employee who loses wages due to qualifying reason #5 below and has been employed at least 30 days
+- For expanded family and medical leave: as of April 1st 2021, any employee who loses wages due to one of the qualifying reasons listed below, and has been employed at least 30 days

 - Qualifying reasons:

 - The employee is subject to a federal, state or local quarantine or isolation order related to COVID–19.

 - The employee has been advised by a health care provider to self-quarantine due to concerns related to COVID–19.
 NOTE: if the employer is a health care provider (doctor, dentist, nurse, etc.) then they are not considered a “health care provider” in the context of this qualifying reason.
 They are simply the “employer.”
 This qualifying reason applies to the employee’s personal treating physician, another treating physician, or similar personal health care provider who is advising the employee.

 - The employee is experiencing symptoms of COVID–19 and seeking a medical diagnosis.